jrtier/MAC-Spoofer/README.md

 - Time-Specified MAC Address changing (broken right now)

-Also, the text and other features are buggy
+Also, the text and other features are buggy -- still in beta!!!

+Installation:

+    1. Download mac-changer.py file
+    2. Open up terminal window
+    3. Make sure python is installed
+    4. Type 'python3 ' then drag the mac-changer.py file into the terminal window
+    5. Press enter